mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - HTop.md

-# Cheat Sheet - Mac OS X - HTOP
+# Cheat Sheet - Mac OS X - HTop

 By Jack Szwergold, September 15, 2015

-This tutorial explains how you can install `htop` directly from source code on Mac OS X. Tested on Mac OS X 10.9.5.
-Note that these versions of `htop` are somewhat out of date compared to the official Linux `htop` release.
+This tutorial explains how you can install HTop directly from source code on Mac OS X. Tested on Mac OS X 10.9.5.
+Note that these versions of HTop are somewhat out of date compared to the official Linux HTop release.
 But honestly, the version used here—0.8.2.1 (AndyA) and 0.8.2.2 (stormerider)—still works fine for basic needs on Mac OS X.

 ***

-#### A more up to date version of `htop` (0.8.2.7) with more meter options courtesy of “max-horvath.”
+#### A more up to date version of HTop (0.8.2.7) with more meter options courtesy of “max-horvath.”

 First clone the sourcecode from max-horvath’s `htop-osx` GitHub repository: